argiegaviolastssi-star/nestfire/README.md

 <br>

 # 🚀 Deploy NestJS on Firebase Functions
+## index.ts
 When you install `nestfire`, it will create an `index.ts` file in the root of your project.
 This file is used to deploy your functions.
-The `firebase.json` file has to be configured to use the `index.ts` file.
+The `firebase.json` file has to be configured to use this file.

+In addition to exporting the `firebaseFunctionsHttpsDeployment(AppModule)`, you should also export any Firestore triggers you want to deploy.
+👉 See the [Firestore Trigger](#firestore-trigger) section for examples.

 In your `firebase.json` file, add the following: